ecotez-mnhn/InDesign-Script-pasteLinkDOI.js/README.md

 DOI: 10.5252/geodiversitas2022v44a33
 http://dx.doi.org/10.5252/geodiversitas2022v44a33
 https://dx.doi.org/10.5252/geodiversitas2022v44a33

-It also deletes the spaces included in the address, and the potential last dot '.' (when the DOI is placed at the end of a sentence).
+or only
+10.5252/geodiversitas2022v44a33

-It pastes and links the DOI in the following format:
+The script pastes and links the DOI in the following format:

 https://doi.org/10.5252/geodiversitas2022v44a33